xteam29/free-sleep/INSTALLATION.md

 # REQUIREMENTS
 ## Compatability
-Check the back of your pod where you plug in the water tubes,
+- Pod 3 - FCC ID: 2AYXT61100001 (The FCC ID is located in the back of the pod where you plug in the water tubes)
-- Pod 3 - FCC ID: 2AYXT61100001
 - Currently requires you to firmware reset your pod by holding the smaller button in the back of your pod when powering up.
 Your device should flash green